-- Notes:

-1. All wiring must be installed in accordance with: local, state, provincial and national code requirements per either N.E.C. in USA or C.S.A. in Canada. - If any original equipment wire as supplied with the appliance must be replaced, it must be replaced with wire having same wire gauge (AWG) and rated for a minimum of 105°C. Exceptions: Replacement high voltage spark lead and ribbon cables must be purchased from the factory.
-Use of a non-approved spark lead or ribbon cables can lead to operational problems which could result in non-repairable damage to the integrated controller or other components. - Actual connector block locations may vary from those shown on diagrams.
+- Notes: 1.
+All wiring must be installed in accordance with: local, state, provincial and national code requirements per either N.E.C. in - If any original equipment wire as supplied with the appliance must be replaced, it must be replaced with wire having same wire gauge (AWG) and rated for a minimum of 105°C. Exceptions: Replacement high voltage spark lead and ribbon cables must be purchased from the factory.
+Use of a non-approved spark lead or ribbon cables can lead to operational problems which could result in non-repairable damage to the integrated controller or other components. - 3.
+Actual connector block locations may vary from those shown on diagrams.
 Refer to actual components for proper connector block locations when using diagrams to troubleshoot unit.

-Diagrams
+14 Diagrams